sebaxe07/Tino-Robot/README.md

 4. Control the robot using the gamepad:

-   - Left stick: Base forward/backward movement
+   - Left stick: Base forward movement
    - Bumper buttons: Base rotation
    - Right stick: Head pan/tilt
-   - Other buttons: Additional controls

 5. To stop the system, press Ctrl+C in the terminal